jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 Error at odd intervals of 3 hours from solar noon seems to be at its greatest when the declination of the sun approaches your latitude.
 At its worst, this means a 45° error in the tropics on those days when the sun passes directly over your head.
 Outside of the tropics, it means a milder peak at the summer solstice.
 I'm still working out exactly how much error I can expect at a given latitudinal distance from the sun's path at these intervals.

-Watch-based navigation seems particularly well suited for a summertime polar expedition, where the sun's always up and error is minimal.
+Watch-based navigation seems particularly well suited for a summertime polar expedition, where the sun is usually up and error is minimal.
 Who wants to come with me?

 DISCLAIMER: My understanding may be imperfect.
 I'm fairly new at this.
 {:.tangent}